Ishworrr/Ishworrr/README.md

 **Ishworrr/Ishworrr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+Hi there, I am Ishwor Thapa Chhetri 👋, and I am a Front End developer and always improving towards full Stack Developing and AI researcher with a strong passion for JavaScript and education!

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...